Annual Public Transport Performance figures for South Yorkshire (April 2019 - March 2020).

 - Trains arriving at a destination within 4 minutes 59 seconds of planned arrival time

 Reliability is the percentage of scheduled journeys that actually operate.
+Given the severe disruption to services and travel patterns in March 2020 as a result of the COVID-19 pandemic the figures relate to the period to February 2020 only.
 For rail this relates to the Public Performance Measure (PPM) standard.

 Customer satisfaction figures are obtained through an independent Annual Travel Survey, undertaken on behalf of SYPTE.